KinnariyaMamaTanha/KinanVim/README.md

 1. Add `export PATH="$PATH:$HOME/.local/share/nvim/mason/bin` to your `.bashrc` or `.zshrc` or so, then install LSPs, DAPs, etcs with mason.nvim.
 2. **Wakatime** setup: If you have a [wakatime](https://wakatime.com/) account, you should also set up wakatime plugin according to [vim-wakatime](https://github.com/wakatime/vim-wakatime).
-3. **Copilot** setup: If you have a GitHub copilot account, you should set up [copilot.vim](https://github.com/github/copilot.vim) in Vim or [copilot.lua](https://github.com/zbirenbaum/copilot.lua) in Neovim according to their READMEs.
+3. **Copilot** setup: If you have a GitHub copilot account, you should set up [copilot.lua](https://github.com/zbirenbaum/copilot.lua) and [CopilotChat.nvim](https://github.com/CopilotC-Nvim/CopilotChat.nvim) according to their READMEs.
 4. Press hot-key `TD` to see all the configurations you need to modify.
 5. Read the configurations to be familiar with its keymaps and functions.